angziii/angziii/README.md

+- 🥳 Hola
-- 👋 Hi, I’m @angziii
+- 👋 I’m @angziii, an undergraduate @SUSTech
 - 👀 I’m interested in Robotics and BCI
-- 🌱 I’m currently learning Java, basic python and their further applications
+- 🌱 I’m currently learning Java, basic python and their further applications (y un poco español)
-- 💞️ I’m looking to collaborate on EVERYTHING
+- 💞️ I’m looking to make some interesting gadgets now
 - 📫 How to reach me angzi2023@qq.com
 - 😄 Pronouns: XieXie
 - ⚡ Fun fact: I'm not a robot.